naokishibuya/car-behavioral-cloning/README.md

 ## Project Description

-In this project, the neural network is given a task of cloning the car driving behavior.
-As such, I conducted a supervised learning on the car steering angle given road images in front of a car.
-There are three images from the center, the left and the right angles associated with the car.
-It is a supervised regression problem.
-As image processing is involved, the convolutional neural network was chosen, especially [the NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) that was proven to work in the same kind of problem domain.
+In this project, I use a neural network to clone car driving behavior.
+It is a supervised regression problem between the car steering angles and the road images in front of a car.

+Those images were taken from three different camera angles (from the center, the left and the right of the car).

+The network is based on [The NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which has been proven to work in this problem domain.

+As image processing is involved, the model is using convolutional layers for automated feature engineering.

 ###Files included